 From the sky falls a solitary young man, and the story of Varekai begins.
 Parachuted into the shadows of a magical forest, a kaleidoscopic world populated by fantastical creatures, this young man sets off on an adventure both absurd and extraordinary.
 On this day at the edge of time, in this place of all possibilities, begins an inspired incantation to life rediscovered.

 The word Varekai means "wherever" in the Romany language of the gypsies the universal wanderers.
 This production pays tribute to the nomadic soul, to the spirit and art of the circus tradition, and to the infinite passion of those whose quest takes them along the path that leads to Varekai.

-Touring in United States, Canada, Germany, Austria, France, LuxembourgMore info
+Touring in Canada, United States, Germany, Austria, Spain, France, LuxembourgMore info

 To create the musical score for Varekai, Violaine Corradi drew inspiration from the vast repertoire of world music.
 Each piece seems to evoke a meeting or juxtaposition of different cultures, which are not always identifiable.

 Violaine Corradi combined the sounds of Hawaiian ritual, the songs of 11th-century troubadours from the south of France, traditional Armenian melodies and gospel music with contemporary arrangements to conjure up the unique musical universe of Varekai.

 The 7-piece band includes a bandleader/keyboards player, a second keyboard player, drummer, percussionist, bassist, violinist and a wind instruments player, plus 2 singers—one male (The Patriarch) and one female (The Muse).

 In almost all of Cirque du Soleil shows, the music is performed live.
 And, unlike musicals, the music needs to adapt to what is going on stage and not the other way around.
 To do so, the band leader, the musicians, the singers and the sound staff are in constant communication via headsets and microphones.